 Work pens have come a long way since the days of the quill.
 Today it seems there are as many types of pens as there are people to use them.
 Everything from gold plated fountain pens to super cheap disposable ballpoints that form the bulk of pens sold worldwide.
 In this review guide we’re going to take a look at the top pens for work.
 For this list we’re going to assume that you have a position of some authority and that you are looking for more than one of those disposable convenience store pens.
 Remember the opinions expressed here are those of our product review experts.

-Our Top Picks for Best Pens for Work
+Our Top Picks For The Best Pens For Work

 Throwing shade at the Montblanc Cruise Collection black ballpoint would be like trying to find fault with a Lamborghini.
 It’s the one writing instrument recognized from the courtroom to the boardroom to the break room for its consistent excellence.

 Body of black precious resin for a clean, classic look.

 All the panache of having the gold standard of office pens resting in your pocket.

 A Montblanc pen will set you back real money.

 Fisher “Space pens” occupy a somewhat unique position as equal parts high-quality writing instruments and curiosity.
 Still, they produce a line as beautiful as the lines of the pen’s exterior.
 And if you ever find yourself in space well, they have you covered there too.

 The ink cartridge inside this incredible writing instrument is pressurized so that the ink is force-fed to the tip.
 As a result you’ll never find yourself at an angle at which the pen won’t work.
 Beyond that though it’s just a beautiful pen.